 The Library is open seven days a week, except for Federal holidays.
 Hours are limited during NPS vacation periods and are extended during finals.
-For details (including hours for specific services such as Reference, Circulation, Restricted Resources and Interlibrary Loan), see the Library’s Hours and Phone Numbers page.
+For details (including hours for specific services such as Reference, Access Services, Restricted Resources and Interlibrary Loan), see our Hours and Phone Numbers page.

-The Library’s Web site (including BOSUN, the online catalog) is available 24/7.
-You can access online resources and make certain requests (ask reference questions, request documents from Interlibrary Loan and Document delivery, suggest book purchases, etc.) at your convenience.
+The library's website (including the library catalog) is available 24/7.
+You can access online resources and make certain requests (ask reference questions, request documents from Interlibrary Loan, suggest book purchases, etc.) at your convenience.

 Floor plans of the Library are on the Library Maps page.